DataTables/Dist-DataTables-Responsive-DataTables/Readme.md

 ## Documentation

-Full documentation of the DataTables options, API and plug-in interface are available on the DOCS_LINK.
-The site also contains information on the wide variety of plug-ins that are available for DataTables, which can be used to enhance and customise your table even further.
+Full documentation and examples for Responsive can be found [on the website](https://datatables.net/extensions/responsive).

 ## Bug / Support